stfc/cloud-docs/source/howto/CreateAHeatStack.rst

       default: <default value for parameter> #optional - this is used if the user does not specify a value.
       hidden: <true | false> #Default option is false.
 This determines whether the parameter is hidden from the user if the user requests information about the stack.
       constraints: <parameter constraints> #Optional Input.
 List of constrains to apply to the parameter.
 The stack will fail if the parameter values doe not comply to the constrains.
       immutable: <true | false> #Default is false.
-This determines whether a parameter is updateable.
+This determines whether a parameter is updateable after the stack is running.
       tags: <list of parameter categories> #Optional input. list of strings to specify the catagory of the parameter.

 Resources